 This herb roasted turkey recipe uses a delicious blend of herbs to flavor the turkey.
-The gluten and dairy-free gravy recipe also included!
+A gluten and dairy-free gravy recipe is also included!

 I look forward to Thanksgiving the way a kid anticipates Christmas.
 I love all of the traditional Thanksgiving dishes and eating them brings back a slew of happy memories from my childhood.
 I’ve often wondered why do we only make this delicious meal once a year?

 Well, I’m not sure about you, but I tend to indulge this time of year.
 With all of the yummy holiday goodies, any self-control I typically have goes out the window.